-The number of filled positions at June 30, 2009 is low due to normal attrition and TERI.
-To ensure the strategic objectives are being met, senior managers review and monitor benchmarks to determine appropriate staffing levels.
+The number of filled positions at June 30, 2010 is low due to normal attrition and TERI.
+To ensure the strategic objectives are being met, senior manager's review and monitor benchmarks to determine appropriate staffing levels.
 Succession planning includes replacing several key positions.
 The agency is actively recruiting new employees with training and experience who can make immediate contributions.

 2.3.
-How do you develop and track action plans that address your key strategic objectives, and how do you allocate resources to ensure the accomplishment of these plans?
+How do you develop and track action plans that address your key strategic objectives, and how do you allocate resources to ensure the accomplishment of your action plans?

 Senior managers prioritize tasks and establish work schedules.
-The tasks, priority, timelines, and completion dates are communicated to employees through staff meetings, performance evaluations, and written communication.
+The tasks, priority, timelines, and completion dates are communicated to employees through staff meetings, performance evaluations, other management, and written communications.
 Senior managers are responsible for ensuring that agency resources are used efficiently and that the functions performed are aligned with the strategic direction.
 Performance measures emphasized include customer satisfaction, cycle time, and cost savings/cost avoidance.